-Before I began this blog, I contributed to Bob DeMarco’s blog, The Alzheimer’s Reading Room.
+Before I began this blog, I learned about blogging by contributing to Bob DeMarco’s blog, The Alzheimer’s Reading Room.
 Bob often wrote about “tall tales,” or some of the mixed-up memories that showed up in conversations with persons with dementia.
 This blog helps explain what is happening in the brains of persons with dementia.
 Future blogs will provide ways to handle this behavior.

 One way to think of the brain is that it functions like a well-organized closet.
 You take apart an outfit and hang the shirt in one place, the pants or skirt in other section, and the shoes are organized in another section.
 When you need to put together an outfit, no big deal.
 You simply reach in and find the pieces that you want and put those pieces together.
 The pieces closest to the door are the easiest to get to, but you recall that nice wool jacket way in the back and you know to reach back and find it.

 Your brain does a similar thing with memories.
 Each memory is like an outfit.
 Think of a good memory, perhaps a family vacation or an important event.
 The images that are part of your memory go in one section of your brain.
 The sounds that make up that same memory are filed in the sides of your brain.
 Any sensations or tastes or smells that make up this memory you are having, those are all separated and filed in specific brain compartments.
 Your brain works similarly to a neat and orderly walk-in closet.